Dave0126/Dave0126/README.md

 Welcome to my Github page!

-I am from China 🇨🇳 and studying at 🇫🇷[E.N.S.E.E.I.H.T.](https://www.enseeiht.fr/fr/index.html), Master in Computer Science
+I am from China 🇨🇳 and studying at 🇫🇷[E.N.S.E.E.I.H.T.](https://www.enseeiht.fr/fr/index.html), Master in Computer Science.

-🌱 I’m currently completing the last year of master degree and learning Java Concurrency and Java Virtual Machine in my free-time... 🚀
+🌱 I’m currently completing the last year of master degree and learning Java Concurrency, Java Virtual Machine and Spring framework in my free-time... 🚀

-Be free to check out my pins 🎉
+Be free to check out my repos 🎉

 Stay healthy and strong! 💪